vtalibov/SprintOverlay/production/README.md

 hostname -I
 ```

+You may bind port 80 of the `ssdb-prod` service to access rudiments of SSDB
-Use port `:5000` to access SSDB interface.
-However, better to use a proper program to transact the database.
+interface.
+However, to transact the database better to use a dedicated program.